 MasterCard (MA) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the processor of debit and credit card payments had gained 5.19% over the past month.
-This has outpaced the Business Services sector's gain of 1.59% and the S&P 500's gain of 3.55% in that time.
+Heading into today, shares of the processor of debit and credit card payments had gained 4.95% over the past month, outpacing the Business Services sector's gain of 1.7% and the S&P 500's gain of 3.72% in that time.

 Wall Street will be looking for positivity from MA as it approaches its next earnings report date.
 This is expected to be January 29, 2020.
 On that day, MA is projected to report earnings of $1.86 per share, which would represent year-over-year growth of 20%.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.39 billion, up 15.42% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $4.39 billion, up 15.42% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for MA.
+Investors might also notice recent changes to analyst estimates for MA.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.02% higher.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.02% higher.
 MA currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, MA currently has a Forward P/E ratio of 33.72.
-For comparison, its industry has an average Forward P/E of 21.95, which means MA is trading at a premium to the group.
+Digging into valuation, MA currently has a Forward P/E ratio of 34.34.
+This valuation marks a premium compared to its industry's average Forward P/E of 21.89.

-It is also worth noting that MA currently has a PEG ratio of 2.11.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Financial Transaction Services stocks are, on average, holding a PEG ratio of 1.71 based on yesterday's closing prices.
+We can also see that MA currently has a PEG ratio of 2.15.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Financial Transaction Services industry currently had an average PEG ratio of 1.72 as of yesterday's close.

 You can find more information on all of these metrics, and much more, on Zacks.com.